Meatal stenosis is a narrowing of the opening of the urethra, the tube through which urine leaves the body.

 Exams and Tests

-In boys, a history and physical exam are enough to make the diagnosis.
+In men and boys, a history and physical exam are enough to make the diagnosis.

 Other tests may include: